 To me, this issue matters because of the devastating impact it has on human lives on the ground.
 I am concerned with the little girl whose horizons are bounded by soldiers and a steel fence, whose family suffers from deprivation because they can no longer farm their land.
 It is the child who goes without eating because what was once food on the table is now harvested and sold around the world to pay for occupation.

-I stand today in opposition to this war crime, not because of the abstract legal principles, but because of the real human suffering caused on the ground.
+I stand in opposition to this war crime, not because of the abstract legal principles but because of the real human suffering caused on the ground.
 This is the daily reality in the occupied West Bank.
-The construction of illegal settlements has seen extreme water shortages, lack of electricity, restrictions on movement, house demolitions and land confiscation.
+The construction of illegal settlements has seen extreme water shortages, a lack of electricity, restrictions on movement, house demolitions and land confiscation.
 Over 500,000 settlers have been transferred into the area, supported with financial incentives and highly subsidised housing.
 As land is gradually confiscated, it becomes increasingly difficult to provide basic services and the viability of a functioning Palestinian state is undermined.

 A 2013 World Bank study found that this has cost the Palestinian economy $3.4 billion.
 Meanwhile, agricultural produce and other goods in the settlement have appeared on Irish shop shelves, sustaining this injustice.
 A farmer from the West Bank told Trócaire's partner NGO: